How to identify an Albacore

 Where to catch Albacore

-The albacore is found worldwide in tropical and warm, temperate seas, including the Mediterranean.
-As a pelagic and migratory species, the albacore usually remains in deep and clear blue tropical or warm waters, but makes seasonal migrations into colder zones (New England, South Brazil, and northern Gulf of Mexico).
-The following list includes additional details on where to catch this fish:
+The Albacore is found worldwide in tropical and warm, temperate seas.
+As a pelagic and migratory species, the albacore usually remains in deep and clear blue tropical or warm waters, but makes seasonal migrations into colder zones (northern Gulf of Mexico).
+The following list includes places where you can catch Albacore: